Tomato-Braised Swiss Chuck Steak (Slow Cooker Method)

 Can I make this ahead of time?

 Yes.
 It keeps well for 2–3 days in the fridge.
-Reheat in the microwave for best flavor and moisture.
+Reheat gently in the microwave for best flavor and moisture.

-Can I make this in the oven instead of a slow cooker?
+Can I cook it in the oven instead?

 What should I serve with it?